Cypriot nationality law: European integration

 Cyprus joined the European Union as part of the EU's 2004 enlargement.
-Cypriot citizens have since been able to live and work in other EU/EFTA countries under freedom of movement for workers established by the 1957 Treaty of Rome and participated in their first European Parliament elections in 2004.
+Cypriot citizens have since been able to live and work in other EU/EFTA countries under free movement rights established by the 1992 Maastricht Treaty and participated in their first European Parliament elections in 2004.
+The scope of these rights includes the entire European Economic Area (EEA), encompassing all EU and EFTA member states other than Switzerland, which concluded a separate free movement agreement with the EU that came into force in 2002.
+Liechtenstein exceptionally maintains immigration controls on EEA/Swiss citizens despite its EEA membership due to the country's small geographic and population size.

 Before the UK's withdrawal from the EU in 2020, Cypriot citizens held a particularly favoured status there.
 While non-EU Commonwealth citizens continued to need a residence visa to live in the UK, Cypriot citizens were able to settle there and immediately hold full rights to political participation due to their status as both Commonwealth and EU citizens.
 Cypriot citizens (along with Irish and Maltese citizens) domiciled in the UK were able to vote in the 2016 United Kingdom European Union membership referendum while all other non-British EU citizens were not.